kiennq/emacs-mini-modeline/README.md

 2. `mini-modeline-r-format`
    Right part of mini-modeline, same format with `mode-line-format`.

-3. `mini-modeline-color`
+3. `mini-modeline-face-attr`
-   Background of mini-modeline.
-Will be set if `mini-modeline-enhance-visual` is t.
+    Plist of face attribute/value pair for mini-modeline.

 4. `mini-modeline-enhance-visual`
    Enhance minibuffer and window's visibility.
 This will enable `window-divider-mode` since without the mode line, two continuous windows are nearly indistinguishable.